The-Marcy-Lab-School/2-2-0-assignment/README.md

 Just be *careful* with `innerHTML` and use it wisely!
 It can be a big help, or it can *super* hurt you.
 Never use it with unescaped user generated input.

 # Question 9: Make it from scratch!
-So that's all good and all, but we want to be sure that you know how to set up your *own* projects as well!
-To that end, you must make in the `src` directory an `index.html` file and an `index.js` file.
+So everything we just did was great, but we want to be sure that you know how to set up your *own* projects as well!
+To that end, in the `src` directory, you must fill in the `index.html` and `index.js` file.

-The `index.html` file should be an html document, but nothing in the body except a script tag that links to your `index.js`.
+The `index.html` file should be an html document, but *nothing* in the body except a script tag that links to your `index.js`. (we know you can also add scripts to the head, but let's keep it simple here and add it to the body).

 Now, in whatever manner you want, your `index.js` file must:

 - add an `H1` to the `body` with an `id` of `main-heading` and text of `Hello world!`
 - add a `p` tag with an `id` of `main-text`, a class of `boring-text`, and text that reads "Look I'm some text!"